alessandrobarro/pentago.net/README.md

 # pentago.net

+#Play and test it right now
+Click on the following link http://www.pentago.net/ and start a game right the way!
+You are welcome to report any bugs or issues by clicking on the "mail" icon at the top-left corner.
+NOTE: only devices such as Desktop, Mac, most of the tablets are supported.
+Mobile phones are NOT supported.

 # Game-play summary
 Pentago.net is a real-time 1v1 webgame.
 Players alternate in turns, and in each turn a marble is placed and a quadrant is rotated.
 The first player to place 5 marbles of his own in a row (horizontally, vertically, diagonally) wins.